aerotog/BattleOfTheApi/README.md

 The implemented Services follow closely to the Open API controllers.
 However, since gRPC uses binary serialization, it cannot be queried with traditional HTTP plain text clients.
 There are instructions in the project specific README on how to use `grpcc` to query the API.

-Since gRPC uses binary, it will offer faster serialization/deserialization.
-The trad off is that it uses "proto" files as the contract between apps and is more strict about message structure than JSON as well as not having human readable messages.
+Since gRPC uses binary, it offers faster serialization and transport.
+The trade off is that it uses "proto" files as the contract between apps and is more strict about message structure than JSON as well as not having human readable messages.
 This would make it well suited for back end inter-service communication.